mdrake0/mysite/content/fixed/bookshelf.md

 ### Currently Reading

-- _Automate the Boring Stuff with Python, 2nd ed._, Al Sweigart
 - _The Soul of a New Machine_, Tracy Kidder
 - _Shape Up: Stop Running in Circles and Ship Work that Matters_, Ryan Singer